hashicorp/terraform-website/content/source/docs/enterprise/before-installing/centos-requirements.html.md

 * A [supported version](/docs/enterprise/before-installing/index.html#operating-system-requirements) of CentOS.
 * One of the following installations of Docker:
-  * Docker CE installed via our installation script.
+  * Docker CE 17.06 or later.
+Docker CE can either be pre-installed by the operator or installed via our installation script.
+If Docker CE is pre-installed by the operator, be sure to pass the `no-docker` flag to the installation script to prevent it from trying to install Docker CE again.
   * Docker EE 17.06 or later.
 Details for installing Docker EE can be found [here](https://docs.mirantis.com/containers/v3.1/mcr-deployment-guide/mcr-linux/rhel.html).
   * Docker 1.13.1 installed via the Extras Packages for Enterprise Linux repository.
 Details on how to subscribe to the Extras Packages for Enterprise Linux repository can be found [here](https://fedoraproject.org/wiki/EPEL).
 * Docker configured with the `overlay2` storage driver.
 This is the default storage driver for the latest Docker installations.